J-1 Visa Risk Compliance Analyst Jobs

 Verify whether your role triggers the home residency requirement

 Some J-1 participants funded by their home government or whose skill is on the State Department's Exchange Visitor Skills List must return home for two years after completing the program.
-Confirm this with your designated sponsor before accepting an offer, as it affects any future H-1B or green card path.
+Confirm this with your designated sponsor before accepting an offer, as it affects any future H-1B visa or green card path.

 Align your program dates with the employer's fiscal compliance cycle